 These Simulators allow the user to define a target spectrum and an instrument configuration, and to calculate the signal-to-noise ratio expected for these.
-It should be noted that the Simulators do not take any overheads into account.
+It should be noted that the Simulators do not take any overheads into account when calculating the signal-to-noise ratio.

 The Simulators have been verified for the current telescope and instrument throughput.
-However, the Pls should be aware that the wavelength ranges predicted by the RSS Simulator currently may have inaccuracies up to +/- 2 nm.
+However, the PIs should be aware that the wavelength ranges predicted by the RSS Simulator currently may have inaccuracies up to +/- 2 nm.

 Simulated setups can be saved from the Simulator Tools, and these saved setups should be attached to a Phase 1 proposal in the PIPT for use in the technical reviews.
 The technical justification may refer to these attached instrument setups.
-For RSS setups you need to use version 4.3.0 or higher of the RSS Simulator.
+You should use the latest versions of the Simulator Tools, as available on http://astronomers.salt.ac.za/software/.